There are many items to consider when bringing your puppy into your home. Below are additional items we recommend.

 Snuggle Puppy-This is a great behavioral toy to keep in your pups crate- especially at nighttime.
 Under supervision of course.

-Your puppy will go home with his/her very first personalized puppy collar.
-However, we recommend stopping bye your local pet store & having an ID tag made.
+We recommend stopping by your local pet store & having an ID tag made.
 This will hook onto his/her collar.

 We do NOT recommend using a retractable lease for the puppies first year of life, as shown in the picture.